 How Does MPS Work?

-Dialects and domain-specific lingo frequently arises to help people communicate effectively.
-MPS brings the same flexibility into the world of programming languages.
-Unlike traditional programming languages with strict syntax and semantics, MPS allows languages to be created, altered or extended by their users.
+Dialects and languages that are subject-specific help people communicate accurately and effectively about their respective subjects.
+MPS brings the same flexibility to the world of programming languages.
+Unlike traditional programming languages with strict syntax and semantics, MPS makes it possible for a language to be created from scratch, altered, and extended by its users.

-The core problem of extending languages lies mainly in the parsers.
-Parsers tie code persistent representation with the visual notation and they cannot be combined with other parsers easily, which prevents language modularization.
+The core problem of extending languages lies in the parsers, which analyze strings to build data structures.
+Parsers restrict the code-persistent representation to a single notation, which means they cannot be easily combined with other parsers, preventing language modularization.

-This naturally leads to the idea of non-textual presentation of program code.
+Implementing the non-textual presentation of program code is the alternative most commonly proposed to address this problem.
 A major benefit of this approach is that it eliminates the need for parsing.
-Our solution is to always have code maintained in an Abstract Syntax Tree (AST), which consists of nodes with properties, children, and references, and fully describes the program code.
+In MPS however, we propose another alternative.
+Our solution is to always have code maintained in what is known as an Abstract Syntax Tree (AST), a data structure that consists of nodes with a set of attributes (properties, children, and references) that fully describe the program code.

-The task of the MPS editor is then to visualize the AST in some user-friendly way and provide means for effective editing.
-For classical textual languages, the editor should give the user the illusion of editing text in a text-like manner, for graphical notations, on the other hand, the editor should take on the habits of a well-behaving diagramming editor.
+The task of the MPS editor then is to visualize the AST in a user-friendly way and to provide the means for editing it effectively.
+For example, if you are creating a language that simulates a standard textual language, the editor should provide an experience that replicates that of using a common text editor.
+Similarly, if you are creating a language with graphical notations, the editor should provide the same experience you would have using a diagramming editor.

-When creating a language, you define the rules for code editing and rendering.
-You can also specify the language type-system and constraints.
-This allows MPS to check program code on the fly, and thus makes programming with the new language easy and less error-prone.
+When creating a language in MPS, you define the rules for editing the code and specify how the code is rendered to the user.
+You can also specify the language’s type system and constraints, as a set of rules applied to your language.
+Combined, these characteristics allow MPS to check program code on the fly, and they make programming with the new language easy and less susceptible to errors.

-A projection editor allows the user to edit the Abstract syntax tree (AST) representation of code in an efficient way.
-It can mimic the behavior of a textual editor for textual notations, a diagram editor for graphical languages, tabular editor for editing tables and so on.
-The user interacts with the code through some intuitive on the screen visuals and can even switch between multiple displays of the same code.Watch video tutorial
+A projectional editor allows the user to edit the Abstract syntax tree (AST) representation of code in an efficient way.
+It can mimic the behavior of a textual editor for textual notations, a diagram editor for graphical languages, a tabular editor for editing tables and so on.
+The user interacts with the code through intuitive on screen visuals which they can even switch between for multiple displays of the same code.Watch video tutorial

-JetBrains is well known for their high-performance IDEs and development tools, and MPS is no exception.
+JetBrains is well known for its high-performance IDEs and development tools, and MPS is no exception.

-Bridging the semantic gap between the business domain on one side and the implementation domain on the other is handled by the MPS generator.
+Bridging the semantic gap between the business domain and the implementation domain is handled by the MPS generator.